trihedral/NTLP-wavy/README.md

 You can use the copyRun script to create new runs based on the files and parameters of an old run.
 The script automatically updates locations in params.in and the job name in les.run.
-The command syntax is: ./copyRun oldRun newRun

-For example, to start setting up your first run, try:
+The command syntax is ``` ./copyRun oldRun newRun ``` For example, to start setting up your first run, try:

 ---
 ./copyRun ExRun_Mono run1